Pablo Sandoval

-Pablo Emilio Sandoval Reyes (born August 11, 1986) is a Venezuelan-American professional baseball third baseman for the Olmecas de Tabasco of the Mexican League.
-He previously played in Major League Baseball (MLB) for the San Francisco Giants, Boston Red Sox, and Atlanta Braves.
+Pablo Emilio Sandoval Reyes (born August 11, 1986) is a Venezuelan-American professional baseball third baseman for the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Boston Red Sox, and Atlanta Braves.
 He stands 5 ft 10 in tall, and weighs 268 lb.
 Nicknamed "Kung Fu Panda", Sandoval is a two-time All-Star and has won three World Series championships with the Giants.
 He hit three home runs in Game 1 of the 2012 World Series, becoming the fourth player to hit three home runs in a World Series game, leading to his being named that year's World Series Most Valuable Player (MVP).
 During the offseason, Sandoval plays for the Navegantes del Magallanes of the Venezuelan Professional Baseball League (VPBL).

 In 2002, Sandoval was signed by the San Francisco Giants.
 Sandoval worked his way through the minor leagues and debuted with the Giants in 2008, batting .345 in 41 games.
 Capable of playing first base, third base, and catcher, he became the Giants' starting third baseman in 2009, ceasing to catch that year and playing first base only occasionally.
 In 2009, Sandoval finished second in All-Star Final Vote balloting, batting .330 with 25 home runs and 90 runs batted in (RBIs) in his first full season in the majors.
 However, Sandoval struggled in 2010 and was benched during the playoffs for the 2010 World Series, which the Giants won.
 He lost weight before 2011 and hit .315 with 23 home runs in 117 games.
 Injuries limited Sandoval to 109 games in 2012, but he was selected to his second-straight All-Star Game.
 Then, in Game 1 of the 2012 World Series, Sandoval joined Babe Ruth, Reggie Jackson, and Albert Pujols as the only players to hit three home runs in a World Series Game.
 For his contributions, Sandoval was named the World Series Most Valuable Player, as the Giants swept the Detroit Tigers.
 In 2013, he appeared in 141 games, batting .278, with 14 home runs, and 79 RBIs.

 A free agent after the 2014 season, Sandoval signed a five-year contract with the Red Sox that offseason.
 Due to poor performance, the Red Sox released him in 2017.
 Sandoval then re-signed with the Giants, but the Red Sox remained responsible for paying his salary through the end of the 2019 season.